blueschistrocks/Credit_Risk_Analysis/README.md

 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/b3c1816d1233b25ad574b54d4fae7c69bcfe70ec/Images/Screen%20Shot%202022-06-04%20at%207.16.47%20PM.png)<br>

-- The precision rate for High Risk was 1% with a recall of 72% giving this model an F1 score of 2%.
+- The precision rate for high risk was 1% with a recall of 72% giving this model an F1 score of 2%.
-- The precision rate for Low Risk was of 100% and recall of 57%.
+- The precision rate for low risk was of 100% and recall of 57%.

 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/b3c1816d1233b25ad574b54d4fae7c69bcfe70ec/Images/Screen%20Shot%202022-06-04%20at%207.16.56%20PM.png)<br>